joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/06/24/world/ceasefire-iran-israel-trump/heres-the-latest

 **Live Updates: Israel and Iran Agree to Cease-Fire Announced By Trump**\
 `Both countries announced the truce in separate statements on Tuesday morning.
-President Trump gave few details about the deal.`\
+President Trump gave few details about the deal, which halts 12 days of fierce fighting.`\
 https://nytimes.com/live/2025/06/24/world/ceasefire-iran-israel-trump

 **Jimmy Fallon Wonders What Trump Will Launch Next**\